 - Metroid Prime 3: Corruption has, in what has to be a Homage to The Lord of the Rings, Samus fighting Ridley in freefall early in the game.
 The shaft they're falling down is explicitly shown to be several kilometers deep.
 Samus survives because Rundas catches her before she hits bottom.
 Ridley survives because he's Ridley.

-- Halo loves this and on several occasions has Master Chief and Noble 6 jump from space ships to either land on another ship several kilometers below, or go all the way down to the planets surface.
+- Halo loves this, and on several occasions has the protagonist (mainly the Chief) jumping/falling from spaceships to either land on another ship several kilometers below, or go all the way down to the planet's surface.

 - Twice in Final Fantasy VI: